awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-voiceid-domain.md

 # AWS::VoiceID::Domain<a name="aws-resource-voiceid-domain"></a>

 Creates a domain that contains all Amazon Connect Voice ID data, such as speakers, fraudsters, customer audio, and voiceprints\.
+Every domain is created with a default watchlist that fraudsters can be a part of\.

 ## Syntax<a name="aws-resource-voiceid-domain-syntax"></a>